Paperboy (novel): Plot

 The story takes place in 1959 in Memphis.
 "Little Man" Victor, an eleven-year-old boy who stutters, takes over his best friend Rat's paper route while Rat is visiting his grandparents.
 Little Man has various encounters with Rat's customers.
 The paper route poses challenges and introduces Little Man to life's daily obstacles.
+The book is written from Little Man's point of view.

 He has a run-in with the neighborhood junk man, Ara T, a bully and thief who Little Man was warned to stay away from by his Mam.
 Ara puts the boy's life, as well as Mam's, in danger.
 Victor begins to wonder what it means to have a soul.
 He thinks about his talks with Mr. Spiro, a merchant sailor who has settled into the area; who he met on his paper route.
 He sees Mrs. Worthington walking hand in hand with her husband and hopes she's happy.
 He befriends a boy on the route who he has learned is deaf, and he is finally able to tell his mother that the food she thinks is his favorite is not.
 Though he has recently discovered that his dad is not his birth father, he embraces their loving relationship and strives to deepen it.
 Mr. Spiro, he learns, is going to leave soon on one of his merchant ships, and he gives Little Man a cut up dollar bill with 4 words on it, student, servant, seller, and seeker.
-By the end of the book, he is even able to speak several full sentences in front of his class, finally verbalizing his own name for the first time.
+The story reaches its climax when Ara T steals Little Man's possessions.
+Both Little Man and his Mam go to Ara T's neighborhood, resulting in a scuffle and the death of Ara T. By the end of the book, he is even able to speak several full sentences in front of his class, finally verbalizing his own name for the first time.
 Victor tells Mam he's learned that what he says is more important than how he says it and that his soul doesn't stutter.
-In the end, it turns out that Victor had typed up the entire book.
-And a end of the book, Mam kills Ara T.